 J. Scott Applewhite/AP Photo

-Senate Majority Leader Harry Reid at the Capitol Tuesday in D.C.
+Senate Majority Leader Harry Reid leading a news conference on Capitol Hill in Washington on Thursday.